 It is important to point out that knowing multiple programming languages makes it easier for the programmer to learn new programming languages.
 After learning the second programming language, the third and fourth become easier as the programmer starts to recognize similarities between languages, syntax, and semantics.

 1. Earning Potential

-As a programmer who knows multiple programming languages, you are more in demand and will have many more opportunities to work on applications than a programmer who knows only a single programming language.
+As a programmer who knows many different programming languages, you are more in demand and will have many more opportunities to work on applications than a programmer who knows only a single programming language.
 You will also have bargaining power to get the most out of each project you work on.
 You can turn down programming projects that are more difficult or don’t pay the minimum for your services.

 As an employee, employers will pay for programmers to learn a new language and may even pay more upfront for programmers who have already proven they can learn multiple programming languages.

 Your new clients may already be using a specific set of programming languages and want to keep their application or website coding the same.
 You will have to be a jack of all trades when it comes to different programming languages to work with multiple clients and multiple web applications.